fasino97/ssi-vsearch-mmseqs2/README.md

 Tags can be included at the end of those commands to specific similarity threshold.
 Examples used in this experiment include: ```--min-seq-id 0.75``` tp set the similarity threshold to 75%, ```--cluster-mode 0``` to make sure the clustering is the default method.

 ## Post-Processing
-Post-processing for SSI-VSEARCH and SSI-MMSeqs2 can be found in two seperate codes.
+Post-processing for SSI-VSEARCH and SSI-MMSeqs2 can be found in two seperate files.
 SSI-VSEARCH's post-processing code requires .cd-hit files.
 SSI-MMSeqs2's post-processing requires a .tsv file.
 This is not the file immeditately given when MMSeqs2 clusters, so that output result must be put through MMSeqs2's createtsv function to get the proper file format.
 Both codes run similarly; inputs for both are a training fasta file, a testing fasta file, and the clustering output file.